orbitjs/orbit/website/docs/modeling-data.md

 - `boolean`
 - `date`
-- `date-time`
+- `datetime`
 - `number`
 - `string`

+The following attribute types are passed through as-is and no special serialization is performed:

+- `object`
+- `array`
+- `unknown`

 ### Model relationships

-Two types of relationships between models are allowed:
+Two kind of relationships between models are allowed:

 - `hasOne` - for to-one relationships
 - `hasMany` - for to-many relationships

-Relationships must define the related `model` and may optionally define their `inverse`, which should correspond to the name of a relationship on the related model.
+Relationships must define the related `type` and may optionally define their `inverse`, which should correspond to the name of a relationship on the related model.
 Inverse relationships should be defined when relationships must be kept synchronized, so that adding or removing a relationship on the primary model